Volunteer Project Guidelines

 The University of St. Thomas has a strong commitment to advancing the common good within the local, national, and global community.
 Student clubs and organizations support the university commitment through coordinating intentional, meaningful, and mutually-beneficial volunteer project(s) each semester.

 The following steps are intended to guide student clubs/organizations with developing their group project:

-- Every student club and organization will elect a Volunteer Coordinator who will be responsible to coordinate the club’s volunteer project and upload attendance and reflection concluding event on Tommie Link.
+- Every student club and organization will elect a Volunteer Coordinator who will be responsible to coordinate the club’s volunteer project and submit the Club Volunteer Reflection Form concluding the event on Tommie Link.

 - If there is already an established relationship with a community partner, please connect with Tommies Together Volunteer Center before continuing.

 - Clubs can also request to add a new community partner to the approved list.

 2. Connect with community partner to identify possible volunteer projects